mohitsingh538/nse-yahoo-finance-scraper/README.md

 ```bash
 !python financial_st_scraper.py
 ```
 It will create a folder with the symbol name inside /content/nse-yahoo-finance-scraper.
-In the folder you will find all the scraped information in a clean csv format.
+In the folder you will find all the scraped information in a clean Excel format.

 2. If you wish to scrape data for only **multiple symbols**, double click on financial_st_scraper_multiple.py.
 A new tab will open the file.
 Search for /path/to/save/folder/ and replace it with /content/nse-yahoo-finance-scraper/.
 By default, the script has a list of symbols of NIFTY500 companies.
 You can add/remove symbols of your choice.
 Changes will be saved automatically.